QuentinRa/blog.quentinra.dev/tools/vim/index.md

 <hr class="sr">

-## Cheatsheet / Reference
+## Cheatsheet

-Because now that you learned a bit about vim, you need a cheat to remember a lot of things you learned, check these
+Because now that you learned a lot about vim, you may need a cheatsheet to remember these or to learn more.
+Check these

 * [our summary](summary.md)